 I’m not a teenager anymore, by a longshot.
 I have very specific reasons for my views, and base my decisions (as much as possible) on compassion (and those who exemplify it), and mostly “as much as you’ve done to the least of my brethren, you’ve done it to Me.”.
 I focus on “faith, hope, and love; and the greatest of these is love.”
 I fail often in my goals of exemplifying the Fruit of the Spirit and the description of love in 1 Corinthians… but I am working on it daily.
 I have to focus on what God says.
 He’d never condone shunning people simply because of different views.
 HE gave us free will.
 Who are we to demand otherwise?
 He uses all who are willing.
 Face it, there were some sketchy folks He used for His purpose in the Bible.
 He sees our hearts.

 I will always disagree about Trump’s “integrity” and I know you’ll never see any other view, so there’s no point in any discussion- and I wasn’t looking for one with a single comment that wasn’t an attack on your beliefs.
 And I won’t be a part of the hate towards any group of people.
 God created those people, too.
 And what if they’re pushed away by Christians?
 How does that give glory to God?
 I will always defend your right to your views.
 And I won’t be shut down with comments about your blood pressure; you’ve used that before.
 If it’s that fragile, we shouldn’t speak.
 I don’t have any interest in having to censor myself with someone who had been a close friend.
 I guess I was expected to have your views.
-When I made the very superficial, flip comment that led to that rant, I was caught off-guard with the intensity of your response- and yet it’s your view, so I have to accept that.
+When I made the very superficial, flip comment that led to that rant, I was caught off-guard with the intensity of your response- and yet it’s your view, so I have to accept that as how you truly feel.
 I respect your right to it.
-I don’t have to agree with it.
+I don’t have to agree with or respect it.
 Or put myself in the position to be blind-sided again with the negativity of excluding anyone who thinks for themself.

 I have met so many types of people as a nurse, and I am so thankful for that.
 People are not simply labels or categories.
 They each have their own views that are not stereotypes- there are shades of gray, not just black and white.
 Many are surprising.
 Regardless, it’s not my right to judge them.
 The plank in my eye is big enough to keep me busy; I don’t have time for the splinter in someone else’s.

 I’ve met Christians among the LGBTQ community.
 I’ve had good friends of many races.
 I’ve met “WASPs” who are some of the most cold, superficial and negative people I’ve heard (often on TV).
 I’ve known people who agonized over deciding to have an abortion, and felt such compassion for the magnitude of that decision.
 I’ve met people who I have nothing in common with who were kind and inclusive.
 I have family (biological & adoptive on both sides) who are mixed race, gay, and non-believers- and they have been incredible to know.
 I thank God for them, and the chance to be kind, and not the Christian they expect to find.
 God meets people where they are… and I try to do the same, as best I can.
 He uses defective humans for His Divine plans… and I can only hope I am who He wants me to be, especially with my sponsor kids.
+My purpose is to be used by Him… not to be a verbal punching bag for hate.

 I’ve met Christians who see love above all, and some who are basically in it for profit.
 I’ve met non-believers who have shown me great compassion.
 I’ve known people (directly or ‘second hand’) who were pure evil.
 And I’ve met one in particular who altered my life permanently when I was 23.
 I’ve forgiven him.
 It doesn’t condone or excuse what he did, but it’s not my fight to punish him.
 Forgiveness is also an act of obedience.
 It’s the least I can do in gratitude to God for letting me survive that day.
 I focus on protecting others from Numbnuts every 3 years with parole protest letters- and I pray that the prison chaplain gets through to him.